mrClapham/bnpp_interapp/README.md

-# OpenFin Application window closing example
+# OpenFin InterAppBus example
-This is a vanilla JavaScript app seed for developing OpenFin apps.
-It is free from frameworks and build systems, though you may add them as you see fit.
+A very basic app, creating child apps and passing messages from them via the InterAppBus.

 It has a simple Node/Express server for local development.